What to Serve with Gyros: 13 Healthy and Delicious Side Dishes

 As a lunch, these sandwiches offer a robust and diverse flavor profile.
 They’re stuffed with everything we love.

 Warm shredded chicken or lamb, soft pita bread, creamy tzatziki sauce, mixed greens, kalamata olives, onions, tomatoes, and feta cheese.
+Mmm.

 You’ll love them so much; you want to make dinner with Sammy as the star.

-You may be at a loss when it comes to figuring out what to serve with gyros.
+The only catch in all this deliciousness is you may be at a loss when it comes to figuring out what to serve with gyros.

 In this article, we’ll go over eleven mouth-watering ideas that will look perfect as part of any Mediterranean spread.